This is some text inside of a div block.

 Object Permanence

-By 18 months, your toddler has fully mastered object permanence—the understanding that objects continue to exist even when out of sight.
+By 18 months, your toddler has fully mastered object permanence — the understanding that objects continue to exist even when out of sight.
 This cognitive milestone typically develops between 8-12 months, but at 18 months, your child applies this knowledge in more sophisticated ways.

 This advanced object permanence enables more complex games like hide-and-seek and supports emotional development.
 Your child understands you'll return when you leave, reducing separation anxiety.
-They also use this knowledge during play, hiding objects themselves and delighting in "finding" them again.

 Social and Emotional Milestones